Skip to content

 Misdemeanor Offense Level

-Estimated reading time: 3 minutes
+Estimated reading time: 5 minutes

 What is a Minnesota Misdemeanor?

 A Minnesota Misdemeanor is a crime; with a maximum sentence of 90 days, or a fine up to $1,000, or both.
-Minnesota Statutes §609.02, subd.
+Minnesota Statutes § 609.02, subd.
 3. It is the least serious level of crime.
 (A petty is “not a crime.”)
 Even though the maximum penalty is 90 days jail, judges rarely sentence anyone to the maximum.
 Most people convicted of a first-time misdemeanor will get zero jail time, but probation for up to a year with possible jail time up to 90 days if noncompliant.
-Because a misdemeanor it a “crime,” anyone accused of this level of crime needs a criminal defense attorney.
+Because a misdemeanor is a “crime,” anyone accused of this level of crime needs a criminal defense attorney.

 Compared to a Gross Misdemeanor and a Petty: Sometimes we use the term “simple Misdemeanor.”
 The “simple” modifier distinguishes it from a “Gross” (big), and from a “Petty” (small).